vishnuchalla/kube-burner-demos/001-delete-and-variables/intro.md

 ### Welcome !

-In this scenario we'll learn how to work with kube-burner.
+In this scenario we'll explain how a delete job works and how labelSelector, apiVersion and kind need to be configured

 **HAVE FUN**